Jake Marisnick Player Props: Tigers vs. Rangers

-Jake Marisnick -- with a slugging percentage of .333 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Texas Rangers, with Martin Perez on the hill, on June 27 at 8:05 PM ET.
+The Detroit Tigers, including Jake Marisnick (hitting .167 in his past 10 games, with a triple and a walk), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Rangers.
+He had a hitless showing in his previous game (0-for-1) against the Rangers.

 Jake Marisnick Game Info & Props vs. the Rangers